- Pemphigus foliaceus in cats: causes, diagnosis and treatment

 Gold salts (aurothioglucose)

-Gold salts were historically used to treat autoimmune skin diseases, but have become less common due to their side effects and the availability of more modern therapies.
+Historically, gold salts were used to treat autoimmune skin diseases, but are less common due to their side effects and the availability of more modern therapies.

 Supportive care